Lunaria annua: Symbolism

 In the language of flowers, the plant represents honesty, money, and sincerity.
 In witchcraft, the honesty plant is considered protective, being thought to keep away monsters.
 The plant is also used in spells for prosperity, the flat pods (when ripe and silvery) resembling coins and therefore being seen as symbolising promises of wealth.
 In the earliest surviving recipe for a flying ointment (recorded by Bavarian physician Johannes Hartlieb circa 1440), Lunaria is included as the herbal ingredient corresponding astrologically to the moon and therefore to be picked on the lunar day of Monday.

 Cultivation

 This plant is easy to grow from seed and tends to naturalize.
 It is usually grown as a biennial, being sown one year to flower the next.
-It is suitable for cultivation in a shady or dappled area, or in a wildflower garden, and the flowers and dried silicles are often seen in flower arrangements.
-Numerous varieties and cultivars are available, of which the white-flowered L. annua var. albiflora and the variegated white L. alba var. albiflora 'Alba Variegata' have won the Royal Horticultural Society's Award of Garden Merit.
+It is suitable for cultivation in a shady or dappled area, or in a wildflower garden, and the flowers and dried siliques are often seen in flower arrangements.
+Numerous varieties and cultivars are available, of which the white-flowered L. annua var. albiflora and the variegated white L. annua var. albiflora 'Alba Variegata' have won the Royal Horticultural Society's Award of Garden Merit.